atmoswing/atmoswing-user-manual/docs/app-optimizer/parameters-file.rst

 Optimizer parameters file
 =========================

 The Optimizer has two different kinds of parameter files.
-One type for the classic and classic+ calibration (see `calibration parameters file`_) and another for the optimization techniques using genetic algorithms or Monte-Carlo simulations (see `optimization parameters file`_).
+One type for the classic and classic+ calibration (see `Classic calibration parameters file`_) and another for the optimization techniques using genetic algorithms or Monte-Carlo simulations (see `optimization parameters file`_).
 However, some attributes are identical for both of them.

 Shared properties
 -----------------